For daily wit & wisdom, sign up for the Almanac newsletter.

 What Is the Golden Number?

-Readers often ask us about the Golden Number, traditionally used in calculations for determining the date of Easter.
+Readers often ask us about the Golden Number, which is traditionally used in calculations to determine the date of Easter.

 The Golden Number is a value used to show the dates of new Moons for each year, following a 19-year cycle.